project-ida/mit/README.md

 And then go into the directory and run this to get your dev server started.

 ```
-hugo server -D --renderToDisk
+hugo server -D
 ```

-> Note, the `-D` will render content that is marked as "Draft", the `--renderToDisk` will output the compiled website to the `public` folder.
-You don't have to worry about this public folder, but you can see what Hugo is actually generally by checking it out.
+> Note, the `-D` will render content that is marked as "Draft".
+If you're curious to see what Hugo is actually generating, then check out the `public` folder.